wrongsquared/Facial-Attendance-System/backend/README.md

     Name it whatever you want, But in the connection settings, set these,

         Host Name: localhost
+        Username: Same as the PGDB_PASSWORD .env file
-        Maintenance Database = Same name as your Database
+        Password: Same as the PGDB_NAME .env file Maintenance Database = Same name as the PGDB_Name in the .env file

 8. ## Activate FastAPI
         fastapi dev main.py